- Home

 Library History

-Five lots were donated by The Richmond Club, and the public library system was established in 1909 by a city ordinance that would include a building at Fourth and Nevin (main branch).
-Under the West Side agreement, The West Side Improvement Club agreed to join the system and give all its books if the West Side Library could be maintained as a branch.
+Five lots were donated by the Richmond Club, and the public library system was established in 1909 by a city ordinance that would include a building at Fourth and Nevin (now the Richmond Museum of History).
+Under the West Side agreement, the West Side Improvement Club agreed to join the system and give all its books if the West Side Library could be maintained as a branch.
 On August 17, 1910, the new library at Fourth and Nevin opened with a general reception.
-The library system also included the Stege Branch in 1913, located at South 41st and Potrero Ave., and the Grant Branch in 1924 that was in the Grant School building.
+The library system also included the Stege Branch in 1913, located at South 41st and Potrero Avenue, and the Grant Branch in 1924 that was in the Grant School building.
 In 1947, the first large bookmobile west of the Mississippi River was adopted to serve more of the citizens of Richmond.

 In 1957, the State Department sent the director of the United States Information Service Center in Beirut, Lebanon to observe and participate in the practices of the Richmond Public Library.
 The library system evolved through the shift in demographics, demand, and circumstances.
-The Fourth Street Branch closed due to fire and according to the 1958 Polk City Directory, became the location of the Richmond Museum of History.
+The Fourth Street Branch closed due to fire and became the location of the Richmond Museum of History.
 The Stege and Grant Branches closed.
 The Shields-Reid Branch opened as part of the community center that borders North Richmond in 1971 that is now served by Contra Costa County.
-In 1972, the Eastshore Branch Library opened occupying a section of the Eastshore Community Center (now Booker T. Anderson) at 960 South 47th Street.
+In 1972, the Eastshore Branch Library opened, occupying a section of the Eastshore Community Center (now Booker T. Anderson) at 960 South 47th Street.
+The year of 1973 brought still another new and unique program to the Library.
+With financing from Federal funds under LSCA, Title 1, the Library established a Mobile Outreach Project (it immediately became affectionately known as MOP).
+The project went into operation in February 1973; later in the year the specially-equipped MOP van was delivered, and MOP swung into action.
+The brightly-colored van, equipped with a 4,500 watt generator with remote control, an auxiliary shore line cable, a pegboard inside panel, and outlets to power 8mm and 16mm film, filmstrip, and slide projectors, also feature a 3' x 3' exterior projection screen, a permanently mounted projector-speaker on the side of the van, and two sets of exterior and interior speakers to amplify its AM/FM stereo cassette system.
+It soon became a familiar and welcome sight in Richmond as it began presenting audiovisual programs, such as films, slides, and video taped shows at more than 25 day-care and pre-school centers, convalescent homes, and recreational centers, primarily in the Model Cities area.
+The MOP van staff also presented, in addition, a wide spectrum of book talks, puppet shows, and film workshops, as it moved around various locations.
 In August 1976, this branch library moved to a more spacious location, next to the fire station building at Carlson Boulevard and Hartnett Avenue and became known as the Bayview Branch Library.
-Beginning in the 1960's, the library systems in the east bay developed cooperatives to leverage their resources instead of duplicating expensive collections.
+Beginning in the 1960s, the library systems in the East Bay developed cooperatives to leverage their resources instead of duplicating expensive collections.
 This meant different systems would have a special collection in the areas of business, the arts, science, technology, literature, auto manuals.... and refer users to cities where the information was located.
 In 1984, the Richmond Public Library started one of the original library-based adult literacy programs.
-With the startling recognition that 1 out of 5 adults in our country lacked the basic literacy skills for full participation in community and economic sphere, funding became available for new programs.
-Since that time, Richmond residents enrolled in LEAP for a variety of purposes.
-At first it was to improve basic reading and writing skills, but as time passed LEAP recognized community needs, expanding its services to GED preparation, English as a Second Language, math literacy and computer literacy.
+With the startling recognition that 1 out of 5 adults in our country lacked the basic literacy skills for full participation in the community and the economic sphere, funding became available for new programs.
+Since that time, Richmond residents have enrolled in LEAP for a variety of purposes.
+At first, it was to improve basic reading and writing skills, but as time passed, LEAP recognized community needs, expanding its services to GED preparation, English as a Second Language, math literacy and computer literacy.

 Presently, the main library in the Civic Center Plaza is the cornerstone of the Richmond Public Library system.
 There is a nationally recognized Seed Library that was established and located in the main library.
 This program has become increasingly popular with the interest in health as it relates to a quality diet and physical well-being that averts diabetes and heart disease.
 Libraries all over the country have contacted the Richmond Public library to establish their own seed libraries.
-We continue to provide services to citizens by developing resources that can be accessed remotely, on site, or by telephone.
-In addition, we provide programs for children, teens, and adults on Facebook Live, YouTube, our website, www.richmondlibrary.org, Instagram, and Twitter.
+We continue to provide services to citizens by developing resources that can be accessed on site or in the community.
 We always seek to serve our patrons through innovation with a customer service philosophy.